 A central lift point is located on the top of the unit.
 The central lift point is connected to a lift structure inside the unit.
 Attach a sling or hook directly to the central lift point only if the devices are in good condition and the equipment being used to raise the unit has sufficient capacity.
-For approximate weights, see Specifications.
-Always remain aware of others around you when moving or lifting the unit.
+For approximate weights, refer to Specifications.
+Always remain aware of people and objects around when moving or lifting the unit.
 Keep the doors closed and locked.

-Figure 3-13.
-Lift Point
+Figure 3-12.
+Central Lift Point Location